timmcginley/41936/Schedule/index.md

 | 16:10 - 17:00 | Analyse brief <br> Please see **Activity 1** below: Analyse Brief as a Team - also reassess the points that you will go for in the project|

 ### Questions
+* Which type of consultant do you want to be in this project?
 * What is the identity of your subject group (company)?
 * How does your subject contribute to the team?
 * List one thing you need the most from each subject.